tclindner/hipchat-room-notification-api/README.md

 ### Package

-* `npm install hipchat-room-notification-api`
+* `npm install hangouts-chat-api`

 ## API

-### HipChatRoomNotification(domain, roomId, authToken)
+### HangoutsChatNotification(domain, roomId, authToken)

-Creates an instance of HipChatRoomNotification
+Creates an instance of HangoutsChatNotification

 #### domain

 Type: `string`

-The domain the HipChat server is running on.
+The domain the HangoutsChat server is running on.
 Ex: https://www.example.com

 #### roomId

 Type: `string`

-The room id of the HipChat room the notification should be posted to.
+The room id of the HangoutsChat room the notification should be posted to.

 #### authToken

 Type: `string`

-The auth token for the HipChat room the notification should be posted to.
+The auth token for the HangoutsChat room the notification should be posted to.

 ### .setFrom(name)